jundalisay/spblist/content/en/research/mohammad/quran/sura-023a.md

 31. Then, after them, We established another generation.

-32. And We sent among them a messenger from themselves: “Serve Allah.
+32. And We sent among them a messenger from themselves: “Serve Enki.
 You have no god other than Him.
 Will you not be cautious?”

 33. But the dignitaries of his people, those who disbelieved and denied the meeting of the Hereafter, and We had indulged them in the